Do Go On - 396 - Rosemary Brown: A Musical Seance

 It's baffling stuff.

-It's all about, yeah, the calendar, the Gregorian calendar.
+It's all about, yeah, the calendar.

-35, get that mother a walking stick.
+I forget that mother a walking soon.

-Bedrest for the next six months.
+Bed rest for the next six months.

-Sadly, the marriage only lasted nine years as Charles passed away in 1961,
+Sadly, the marriage only lasted nine years as Charles passed away in 1961.

-the same year her mother passed away.
+The same year her mother passed away.

-Her father had died a few years prior, so she lost everyone close to her,
+Her father had died a few years prior.

-apart from her two kids, in a pretty short period of time.
+in a pretty short period of time.

 And with all these people close to her dying,

-she was further drawn into the world of spiritualism, which was already kind of connected to she had a natural gift for it
+she was further drawn into the world of spiritualism.

-spiritualism meant so i thought maybe uh this help.
 A core belief of spiritualism is that individuals survive the deaths of their bodies by ascending into a spirit existence.

-Communion with the spiritual world is both possible and desirable, and spiritual healing is the natural result of such communication.
+Communion with the spiritual world is both possible and desirable.

-So, they just believe that there's a-
+So they just believe that there's a spirit world.

-I fully want to believe it.
+I'm fully want to believe it.

 Totally.